Initialize Firebase

 Try signing in a user with the FirebaseApp.firebaseAuth?.signInWithEmailAndPassword() authentication method, passing in required arguments.
 If login is successful, a return user's credential userCredential is returned.

-Using Service Account With Key Impersonation
+Using Service Account Methods

 To get your service account email, use the Google cloud console link: